NuggMD

 What is An Edible Calculator?

-Input a handful of data points, like the cannabinoid concentration of the flower you’re using, a few ingredients you’re using, and the number of servings, and the edibles calculator provides a clear look at how much THC and CBD to expect with every plate.
+Input the cannabinoid concentration of the flower you’re using, a few ingredients you’re using, and the number of servings, and the edibles calculator provides a clear look at how much THC and CBD to expect with every plate.

 Edibles Dosage Calculator